ben-marino/sociallyfed-ai-workflow/docs/QUICKSTART.md

 A: Yes!
 Adapt to your schedule.
 The structure matters more than exact timing.

 **Q: What if Claude doesn't understand my context?**
 A: Simplify it.
-Start with high-level overview, then drill into specifics.
+Start with a high-level overview, then drill into specifics.

 **Q: Do I need to use both Chat and Code?**
 A: No, but it's recommended.
 You can use just Code for simple tasks.